Pierce Brosnan: After James Bond

 Brosnan replaced actor Sam Neill in the role of Eli McCullough in a television adaptation of Philipp Meyer's novel The Son, with Kevin Murphy serving as both executive producer and showrunner of the series, which aired for two seasons from 2017 to 2019.
 In 2017, Brosnan starred in The Foreigner, opposite Jackie Chan, as a former IRA man turned government official, Liam Hennessy.
 The Foreigner was filmed in London, and was directed by Martin Campbell, who previously worked with Brosnan on his debut James Bond film, GoldenEye.
 It was noted that Brosnan's character bore a strong resemblance to Sinn Féin leader Gerry Adams.

 A third collaboration with director Martin Campbell would have seen Brosnan starring in a film adaptation of Ernest Hemingway's 1950 novel Across the River and into the Trees.
 However, the reluctance of investors to finance the production along with several delays led both Brosnan and Campbell to drop out of the project.
 Paula Ortiz was later brought on to direct the film and Liev Schreiber replaced Brosnan in the lead role.

-In 2018, Brosnan co-starred with Guy Pearce and Minnie Driver in a mystery thriller film called Spinning Man, based on George Harrar's novel of the same name.
+In 2018, Brosnan co-starred with Guy Pearce and Minnie Driver in the mystery thriller Spinning Man, based on George Harrar's novel of the same name.
 He later reprised his role as Sam Carmichael in the sequel to Catherine Johnson's Mamma Mia!, entitled Mamma Mia!
 Here We Go Again, along with the rest of the cast members from the first film.
 He also had a supporting role in the action thriller headlined by Dave Bautista in Final Score.

 In 2021, Brosnan executive produced and starred in the heist caper entitled The Misfits directed by Renny Harlin from a screenplay by Robert Henry and Kurt Wimmer.
 The film was released to poor reception from critics.
 He also appeared in A24's horror film False Positive opposite Ilana Glazer, who co-wrote and co-produced it, as well.
 The film was a moderate success.

 Brosnan played Doctor Fate/Kent Nelson in the 2022 DC Extended Universe film, Black Adam.
 He joined Adam Devine in the Netflix action-comedy film The Out-Laws (2023) directed by Tyler Spindel.
 Also that year, Brosnan starred as King Louis XIV in the family adventure film The King's Daughter based on the 1997 novel The Moon and the Sun by Vonda N. McIntyre.

 Brosnan led the 2023 hitman thriller film Fast Charlie directed by Phillip Noyce.